boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 3. Installs uv.
 4. Resolves and installs the packages listed in requirements.in.
 5. Installs the patched SmartRedis Python client.
+6. Installs SmartSim 0.8.0 after SmartRedis is already available.
-6. Builds the SmartSim database dependencies.
+7. Builds the SmartSim database dependencies.
-7. Restores the package versions specified in requirements.in.
+8. Restores the package versions specified in requirements.in.
-8. Verifies the final installed dependency relationships.
+9. Verifies the final installed dependency relationships.
-9. Records the installed package versions in requirements.txt.
+10. Records the installed package versions in requirements.txt.
-10. Packages the completed environment into the Tykky image.
+11. Packages the completed environment into the Tykky image.
 ```

 After the build completes: